Quadratic forms representing all odd positive integers: Introduction and Statement of Results

 To give a bound on the Petersson norm of $C$, we need to extend our theory of Rankin-Selberg $L$-functions to arbitrary elements of $S_{2}(\Gamma_{0}(N), \chi)$.
 If $f, g \in S_{2}(\Gamma_{0}(N), \chi)$ we decompose

 into linear combinations of newforms and define

-Unfortunately, the prediction for $L_{p}(g_{i} \otimes g_{j}, s)$ that comes from the local Langlands correspondence makes it so the formula that takes a pair $(f,g)$ and expresses $L(f \otimes g, s)$ in terms of the Fourier coefficients of $f$ and $g$ is not, in general, bilinear.
-However, we prove that this formula is bilinear if it is restricted to
+However, the prediction for $L_{p}(g_{i} \otimes g_{j}, s)$ that comes from the local Langlands correspondence makes it so the formula that takes a pair $(f,g)$ and expresses $L(f \otimes g, s)$ in terms of the Fourier coefficients of $f$ and $g$ is not, in general, bilinear.
+For this reason, there is no straightforward way to use these Rankin-Selberg $L$-functions to compute $\langle C, C \rangle$.